 Sunset Yoga

-Celebrate the height of Summer with a special evening of movement, breath, and connection under the open sky.
+Celebrating the height of Summer with a special evening of movement, breath, and connection under the open sky.

-Join Verity for a unique evening practice in tranquil natural surroundings, moving in harmony with the setting sun and rising moon.
+A unique evening practice in tranquil natural surroundings, moving in harmony with the setting sun and rising moon.

-We'll move through a slow, somatic flow designed to ground you in the moment and unwind from the day—set against a backdrop of golden light and fresh evening air.
+A slow, somatic flow designed to ground you in the moment and unwind from the day—set against a backdrop of golden light and fresh evening air.
 This practice invites you to attune to Nature’s rhythms, blending mindful movement with spacious stillness as the day's warmth softens into night.

 SATURDAY 14TH

-Open Allotment Day 2
+Open Allotment Day

 Fitzalan Road Allotments